Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 This is a huge problem for privacy since all standard internet traffic must pass through a DNS server where both the sender and destination are logged.

 That DNS server usually belongs to the user’s ISP, and is under the jurisdiction of national laws.
 For example, in the UK, information held by ISPs must be handed to law enforcement on demand.
-Similar happens in the USA, but with the added option for the ISP to sell the data to marketing companies.
+The same applies in the USA, but with the added option for the ISP to sell the data to marketing companies.

 VPNs are designed to solve this problem by creating a gap between the user’s computer and the destination website.
 But they don’t always work perfectly.
 A series of issues means that in certain circumstances the DNS data can leak back to the ISP and therefore into the purview of government and marketing companies.